nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 1a.
 The given details for adding a new person is invalid.

     * 1a1.
-AddressBook shows an error message.
+FINDvisor shows an error message.

       Use case resumes at step 1.

 * 4a.
 The given index is invalid.

     * 4a1.
-AddressBook shows an error message.
+FINDvisor shows an error message.

       Use case resumes at step 3.

 * 4b.
 The given meeting datetime is invalid.

     * 4b1.
-AddressBook shows an error message.
+FINDvisor shows an error message.

       Use case resumes at step 3.